Guide to Darwin

 Set sail on a sunset harbour cruise

 There's a saying among locals: "If you don't like sunsets and markets, you won’t like Darwin."
 Embrace the first part of this equation with a sunset harbour cruise.
-These depart at around 5pm from Stokes Hill Wharf, just beyond the city centre.
 They typically run for two to three hours and include a drink and canapes.
-The Champagne Sunset Sail by Sail Darwin takes place on a 50 foot luxury catamaran that features inbuilt "floor hammocks", through which you can peer as you recline and watch the ocean rushing past below.
+The Champagne Sunset Sail by Sail Darwin takes place on a 50-foot luxury catamaran that features inbuilt "floor hammocks", through which you can peer as you recline and watch the ocean rushing past below.
+Alternatively, jump on board with Sea Darwin Eco Tours and Cruises for a unique look at Darwin's highlights, history and nature.
+Sea Darwin Eco Tours operate year-round, giving visitors every opportunity to discover and connect with this fascinating harbour city.

 Catch a film under the stars at Deckchair Cinema